 We have coined the term Global Empowerment Network to describe this platform-based trade model.
 The Global Empowerment Network combines a set of services and conditions that contribute to a small business trade environment where borders and distance mean less, and small enterprises can therefore engage in new forms of economic activity.
-This system of
+This system of building blocks is presenting an alternative business model for independently reaching consumers on a global scale.
+While in no sense does access to Global

-The Four Building Blocks of the Global Empowerment Network 01
+The Four Building Blocks of the Global Empowerment Network

-Connectivity to the global Internet at low cost and without gatekeepers 02
+Connectivity to the global Internet at low cost and without gatekeepers marketplaces platform-based

-Global platform-based marketplaces 03